From topological amplitudes to rescattering dynamics in charmed baryon decays: Phenomenological analysis

-The above equation was also derived in Ref.~~\cite{Geng:2019xbo}.
+in the isospin limit.
+The above equation was also derived in Ref.~\cite{Geng:2019xbo}.
 Equation~\eqref{q1} holds when considering $SU(3)_F$ breaking effects.
-However, it is violated if the K\"orner-Pati-Woo theorem does not hold.
+However, it is violated if the K\"orner-Pati-Woo theorem fails.
 Isospin breaking is naively predicted to be $\mathcal{O}(1\%)$.
 If Eq.~\eqref{q1} is significantly violated, it indicates the violation of the K\"orner-Pati-Woo theorem.

 Equation \eqref{q1} does not hold in rescattering dynamics.
 The rescattering contributions to the $\Lambda_c^+\to \Sigma^+K^0$ decay include

 The rescattering contributions to the $\Lambda_c^+\to \Sigma^0K^+$ decay include